josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧵_old_guard_optics.md

 This just happens to be a microcosm of an international exhaustion with war that the participants cannot rationalise from their personal information resource pool.

+The digital age has irrevocably altered the influence ecosystems which must now be contended with.

+---

 ### 🪖 Human Extraction, Defence Economies, And Intergenerational Exhaustion

 An additional layer often ignored in analysis of North East political behaviour is the region’s longstanding relationship to: